What are the benefits for you?

-- Ensure that student receives on-the-job-training opportunities and exposure to top industry professionals.
+- Ensure the student receives on-the-job-training opportunities and exposure to top industry professionals.

-- Assess the students' performance and act as a mentor to help the student appreciate what it takes to succeed in your industry.
+- Assess the student's performance and act as a mentor to help the student understand what it takes to succeed in your industry.

-- Allow the intern some time off (no more than 5 days over the period of the internship) to undertake course-related work.
+- Allow the intern some time off if required (no more than 5 days over the period of the internship) to undertake course-related work.

 Once you have identified a student you wish to host all we need to know, in order to draw up the internship contract, is:

 - The start date agreed with the intern